 Atrial fibrillation is a major cause of mortality and morbidity in patients with increasing age.
 It causes stroke, embolic events in other arterial territories, heart failure and myocardial infarction.

-This is the first study ever done where all patients with atrial fibrillation underwent angiography to look for the cause of CAD and patients with known CAD and valvular heart disease were excluded from the study.
+This is the first study ever done where all patients with atrial fibrillation underwent angiography to look for the cause of CAD.
+Patients with known CAD and valvular heart disease were excluded from the study.

 Also endothelial dysfunction was seen in 42 per cent of the patients, a major cause of mortality in patients with Covid-19, he added.